-- When starting the generator set, the amber status lamp flashes rapidly during preheat and cranking and goes out when the engine is up to speed.
+• When starting the generator set, the amber status lamp flashes rapidly during preheat and cranking and goes out when the engine is up to speed.
 The green status lamp lights after starting and stays on while the generator set is running.
 (Preheat is the period of time prior to engine cranking when the glow plugs preheat the combustion chambers.
 The time is automatically varied by the generator set controller on the basis of engine temperature.)
-See Section 4.4 on page 27 for more information. - When stopping the generator set, all status lamps will go out.
-See Section 4.5 on page 28 for more information.
+See Section 4.4 on page 31 for more information.